KupTeraz/kup_teraz.github.io/_posts/2020-4-4-the-beginning.md

 ---
 title: The beginning of the journey...
-excerpt: dd
+excerpt: "And so it begins..."
 layout: single
-permalink: /cats/kewl/
+permalink: /the-beginning/
 date: 2020-4-18
 author-profile: true
 related: true
 share: true
 read_time: true
 category:
-    - updates
+    - UPDATES
 ---

-And so it begins...
+And so it begins...!